I’m not a good decision maker.

 Over the past few weeks, I’ve detected a strange sensation when considering options.

 I think to myself, I could do this, or I could do — ooh!

 I’ve always been a live-in-my-head, super-conscientious over-analyzer, so the sudden awareness of visceral decision-making aids has surprised me.

 At first I thought it might be hunger.
 Or illness.
 But neither chocolate nor medication has stilled the flutterings.

-Just today I scheduled my HOW TO ORGANIZE YOUR CLOSET: 14 Days To Declutter, Streamline, And Order Your Wardrobe* program to begin on Saturday December 1, so that I could spend November on a personal project.
+Just today I scheduled my 14 Days To An Organized Closet* program to begin on Saturday December 1, so that I could spend November on a personal project.